Buangkok MRT station: White elephant incident

-On 27 July 2005, to address SBS Transit's doubts, Chong and other grassroots leaders launched another survey, interviewing 495 residents near Punggol station.
-The survey found 65% of the respondents who lived within 400 m of the station walked there seven times a week.
-SBS Transit was unconvinced by the polls, saying there needed to be enough people who would walk to Buangkok station.
-Transport Minister Yeo Cheow Tong said the Land Transport Authority (LTA) would re-evaluate the distance criteria and expand the catchment radius from 400 m to 500 m because there were about 2,300 homes within 500 m of Buangkok station.

-When youth minister Vivian Balakrishnan was on his way to Punggol South on 28 August, he saw eight white, cardboard elephants had been erected along the road toward Buangkok station.
+When travelling to Punggol South on 28 August 2005, youth minister Vivian Balakrishnan saw that eight white cardboard elephants had been erected along the road toward Buangkok station.
 This prompted the minister to visit the unopened station.
 In a discussion with the residents, he said the station's opening would be a "matter of time" following the construction of the 2,000 residential units.
-Dissatisfaction with the station's continued closure increased after the announcement of transport fare rises, said Charles Chong, the local MP.
 After the minister's visit, the elephant cut-outs were removed.
+Chong attributed the residents' renewed dissatisfaction to higher transport costs and frustration that the completed station remained closed while they had to travel farther to use another station.

-On 1 September, following a complaint, the police launched an investigation into the cut-outs under the Public Entertainment and Meetings Act.
-Residents and community leaders expressed shock at the investigation, saying there was no ill intent and that the cut-outs were a creative way to bring the issue to the minister.
-In a letter to The Straits Times, sociologist Chua Beng Huat commented the investigation was "paranoid"; he criticized the press for treating what he saw as a municipal-level issue as a "national issue" due to Singapore's single-tier government.
-On 6 October, the police closed the investigation without pressing charges, though they sternly warned one veteran grassroots leader for an infringement of the Act.
-Deputy Prime Minister Wong Kan Seng said the investigation was initiated because they could not selectively enforce legislation otherwise the law would become "the real white elephant".
-Following the white-elephant incident, students from Raffles Girls' School (RGS) had formed a group called "Project White Elephant" that was aimed at encouraging youth to take an active role in politics.
-T-shirts bearing the words "Save the White Elephants" were created and sold to raise funds for a charity, Youth Guidance.
+On 1 September, the police launched an investigation into the cut-outs under the Public Entertainment and Meetings Act.
+Residents and community leaders were shocked at the investigation, saying that there was no ill intent and that the cut-outs were a creative way to bring the issue to the minister.
+In a letter to The Straits Times, sociologist Chua Beng Huat commented the investigation was "paranoid".
+He argued that the dispute was fundamentally a municipal issue rather than a national one, criticising the press for failing to distinguish between the two in Singapore's single-tier system of government.
+Deputy Prime Minister Wong Kan Seng said the investigation was initiated because they could not selectively enforce legislation.
+The police closed the investigation on 6 October without pressing charges, though they sternly warned one veteran grassroots leader for an infringement of the Act.